 Directions:

-t, saute the onions and garlic in a little olive oil, until translucent.
+In a large soup pot, saute the onions and garlic in a little olive oil, until translucent.
 Remove from the oil and set aside.
 In the same oil, brown the beef, adding a little salt and pepper.
 Set aside.
 Add the ham bone/hock to the pot and cover with water.
 Bring to a boil and cook until the ham falls off the bone.
 Remove the bones and ham from the water.
 Cut ham into bite-sized pieces.
 To the ham stock, add the ham, beef, onion, garlic, and beans, chorizo and potatoes.
 Bring to a boil.
 Turn the heat down and simmer.
 Add the Sazon...and simmer until the soup thickens.
 Add salt and pepper to taste.
 (Add a little corn starch if needed, to thicken.)
 Add cabbage and cook until the cabbage is softened.

 **This broth should be pretty thick and a golden color.
 This is one of those recipes that gets better, the longer it cooks.